intel-analytics/ipex-llm/python/llm/example/GPU/LangChain/transformer_int4_gpu/README.md

 # Langchain examples

-The examples in this folder shows how to use [LangChain](https://www.langchain.com/) with `bigdl-llm` on Intel GPU.
+The examples in this folder shows how to use [LangChain](https://www.langchain.com/) with `ipex-llm` on Intel GPU.

-### 1. Install bigdl-llm
+### 1. Install ipex-llm
-Follow the instructions in [GPU Install Guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) to install bigdl-llm
+Follow the instructions in [GPU Install Guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) to install ipex-llm

 ### 2. Install Required Dependencies for langchain examples.